theophiledutrey/obsidian-repo/Write up/Environment Hack The Box.md

 ![[IMG-20250812200058969.png]]

 I attempted to decrypt the file with `gpg -d keyvault.gpg`, but the operation failed because the corresponding private key was not available on the system.
 This meant I had to search for `.gnupg` data belonging to the user `hish`.
 Once located, I archived the entire `.gnupg` folder and exfiltrated it to my attacking machine using `tar` piped through `nc`.
-Yor more information about these commands, refer to [[Command]].
+Yor more information about these commands, refer to [[Linux/Command]].

 **HTB machine:***
 ![[IMG-20250812200058984.png]]